-By passing MiFID 2 the European legislator and by considering FinSA from a Swiss perspective, banks are required to establish provisions on handling conflicts of interest affecting investment services in order to additionally ensure that banks provide these services to their clients with integrity and avoid potential impairment of clients' interest.
+FinSA requires banks to establish provisions on handling conflicts of interest affecting investment services in order to additionally ensure that banks provide these services to their clients with integrity and avoid potential impairment of clients' interest.

-After already establishing a compliance organization to manage conflicts of interest affecting investment services in the 1990s, the Bank has undertaken major updates and refinements to its compliance set-up to protect clients' interest more effectively.
+After already establishing a compliance organization to manage conflicts of interest affecting investment services in the 1990s, the Bank has undertaken in the last years major updates and refinements to its compliance set-up to protect clients' interest more effectively.
 Across the entire Deutsche Bank Group, a code of conduct providing guidance to all employees ensures that our actions are at all times governed by integrity, reliability, fairness, and honesty - as a matter of principle our clients' interest are at the center of all our actions.
 The globally effective Deutsche Bank Compliance Core Principles underline the basic standards stipulated in the Deutsche Bank Code of Conduct.